 Setting the right price for transactions between group companies is not straightforward and is an issue which tax authorities globally are increasingly taking a keen interest in.
 We have worked with several UK subsidiaries on this.
 The UK’s transfer pricing legislation details how transactions between connected parties are handled and in common with many other countries is based on the internationally recognised arm’s length principle.
 It is however worth noting that there is an exemption that will apply for most UK Companies if your business is small or medium sized.

 What do I need to know about VAT?

-Value Added Tax, or VAT is the tax you charge on the sale of goods and services when your turnover in the UK exceeds £85,000 for 2020/2021.
+Value Added Tax, or VAT is the tax you charge on the sale of goods and services when your turnover in the UK exceeds £85,000.
 It is an indirect tax because it is collected by businesses on behalf of the UK Government and usually reported and paid over on a quarterly basis, after offsetting any input VAT suffered on any purchases of vatable goods or services for your business.

 We can assist you with the preparation and filing of your returns under Making Tax Digital (MTD).

 What are the differences between US and UK employment?

 This is a key area where the US and UK differs.
 Employees have the most extensive rights under U.K. law.
 People are considered employees if the employer has control over the work, there is a mutuality of obligation, and there is nothing inconsistent with an employment relationship.

 Whilst we are not employment lawyers and would recommend that you seek legal advice, we can guide you through the issues around National Insurance, the National Minimum Wage, Pay As You Earn (PAYE) system, and the Auto-Enrolment pension scheme that operates in the UK.

 The employees UK tax position will depend on three key factors:

 • Domicile and